David-W4220/Capstone---QLI003/README.md

 - No external modal libraries required (removed react-modal dependency)
 - Real-time updates via SignalR still functional
 - Transaction logs properly track equipment sign-outs with foreign key constraints

+## Release Notes 11/24/2025
+Basically everything as mentioned before.
+Exporting inventory report button works, along with a major update in the frontend on how the app functions.